Sp-cd-prep/Node-notes/Readme.md

 Bearer tokens are commonly used for securing API endpoints and providing access to protected resources.
 They are transmitted in HTTP headers during requests to authenticate and authorize the requester.

+Bearer tokens can be easily integrated into various authentication protocols, such as OAuth 2.0, providing compatibility with standard authentication frameworks.

 ### Example Usage in HTTP Header:

 When making a request to a protected resource, the bearer token is included in the HTTP Authorization header.
 The format typically looks like this: